Last Updated on January 4, 2023 by Andrew Pirie

-Caster Semenya won an interim ruling in her battle against the IAAF when the Swiss supreme court ordered the athletics’ governing body to suspend its testosterone rules on Monday, raising the prospect of her competing championships without having to take hormone suppressing medication.
+Caster Semenya won an interim ruling in her battle against the IAAF when the Swiss supreme court ordered the athletics’ governing body to suspend its testosterone rules on Monday.
+Raising the prospect of her competing in championships without having to take hormone suppressing medication.

 The ruling temporarily lifts the contentious rules until the IAAF responds with arguments to the supreme court, known as the Swiss Federal Tribunal, to restore the regulations.
 The IAAF has until June 25 to do that.

-Should the IAAF fail to overturn the ruling, the regulations will remain suspended until Semenya’s full appeal is heard by a panel of Swiss federal judges.
-That could take up to a year or more, meaning the 28-year-old South African might be cleared to run unrestricted in her favored event in remaining Diamond League meetings and the worlds in Doha, Qatar, in September and October.
+Should the IAAF fail to overturn the ruling.
+The regulations will remain suspended until Semenya’s full appeal is heard by a panel of Swiss federal judges.
+That could take up to a year or more.
+Meaning the 28-year-old South African might be cleared to run unrestricted in her favored event in the remaining Diamond League meetings and the worlds in Doha, Qatar, in September and October.